Table of Contents

 The weight of your bike and gear is MORE important the less you weigh, or the less power you can sustain.

-When you weigh less, the bike and gear numbers become a bigger proportion to your total weight.
+When you weigh less, the bike and gear numbers become a bigger proportion of your total weight.

 So Is Weight As Significant As We Think?